-The FHWA Strategic Plan was revised in July 2012 to reflect changes and updates since the original document was released in December 2008.
+The Goals and Measurement Plan sections of the FHWA Strategic Plan were revised in March 2015 to reflect changes and updates since the original document was released in December 2008.
 For more information, please contact the Strategic Management Team, Office of Transportation Policy Studies at 202-366-9070 or submit your questions and comments here.

 Table of Contents